laurafleig/cogs118b-final-project/README.md

 animals.ipynb: Clustering performed on 60 animal images (6 species of animals, 10 images from each)

-Watch out video analysis of the results: https://youtu.be/HB_hSljAgOI
+Watch our video analysis of the results: https://youtu.be/HB_hSljAgOI